 - Site Administration Database Server

-The ALM database server stores project-related information such as project reports and project users.
-The Site Administration database server stores domain, user, and project information.
+The ALM database server stores project-specific data such as project reports and project user details.
+The Site Administration database server holds domain, user, and project data.

 HP ALM Editions